About Kyorin Group

 7. Conditions for Resolution on Appointments of Directors and Corporate Auditors

-The Company’s Articles of Incorporation stipulate that a resolution to appoint a director or corporate auditor must be by majority vote of attending shareholders holding at least one-third of the voting rights of shareholders who are eligible to exercise voting rights.
+The Company’s Articles of Incorporation stipulate that a resolution to appoint a director or corporate auditor must be made by the majority vote of attending shareholders holding at least onethird of the voting rights of shareholders who are eligible to exercise voting rights.

-9. Requirements for Special Resolution by the Ordinary General Shareholders’ Meeting
+9. Requirements for Special Resolution by an Ordinary General Shareholders’ Meeting

-Pursuant to Article 309, paragraph 2 of the Corporation Law of Japan, the Company’s Articles of Incorporation stipulate that special resolutions by the ordinary general shareholders’ meeting must be passed by at least a two-thirds majority vote of attending shareholders holding at least one-third of the voting rights of shareholders eligible to exercise voting rights.
-The aim is to lower the required quorum for a special resolution of the ordinary general shareholders’ meeting to facilitate operation of the meeting.
+Pursuant to Article 309, paragraph 2 of the Corporation Law of Japan, the Company’s Articles of Incorporation stipulate that special resolutions by an ordinary general shareholders’ meeting must be passed by at least a two-thirds majority vote of attending shareholders holding at least one-third of the voting rights of shareholders eligible to exercise voting rights.
+The aim is to lower the required quorum for a special resolution of an ordinary general shareholders’ meeting to facilitate the smooth operation of the meeting.